 Domestic Infant Adoptions can be completed through an adoption agency or adoption attorney.
 Click here to connect with an adoption professional.

-Join the Oregon adoption group in our community!
+Join the North Dakota adoption group in our community!

-Finalization: The average time between TPR and adoption finalization in 2014 was 16.2 months.
+Finalization: Out of 94 adoptions completed in 2014, the average time between TPR and adoption finalization was 13.2 months (acf.hhs.gov)

-Many of the children waiting to be adopted in Oregon have special needs.
+Many of the children waiting to be adopted in North Dakota have special needs.
 Federal (Title IV-E) and state (non-IV-E) programs exist to help adoptive parents meet their child’s needs.
-In Oregon, the maximum monthly amount ranges between $575-741.
-For more information on adoption assistance please visit NACAC.org.
+In North Dakota, the maximum monthly amount ranges from $752-946.
+Specialized rates are available for children with exceptional needs.
+For more information visit NACAC.org.

 It is always possible to adopt a child from another country, even if you live in the United States.
 Children under 18 adopted from a Hague Convention country entering the U.S. with an IH-3 visa may automatically receive U.S. citizenship.